DannyGryffs/Test-1/src/wb-assess-1.md

 **_What is the difference between `console.log` and `return`?_**

 ```
 code that is console.logged will only show up in the terminal or console.
-While code that is Returned will be displayed on the webpage or wherever you're setting it to be outputted.
+Code that is Returned will be applied and/or displayed on the webpage. the purpose of a return is to articulate the result of what you've asked the code to perform.
 ```

 **_What's the difference between defining and calling a function?_**